 Annual Reminder: Guidelines for Interactions with Government Officials

 The Office of Public Affairs leads government relations activities for the university at the state, federal and local levels.
-Public Affairs advances the university’s interests by serving as the liaison between elected officials and KU and by advocating directly in support of the university’s legislative priorities as directed by the chancellor.
+Public Affairs advances the university’s interests by serving as the liaison between elected officials and KU, and by advocating directly to support the university’s legislative priorities as directed by the chancellor.
 This coordination ensures that the university speaks with a common voice and complies with state and federal laws concerning lobbying and advocacy.

-As a general rule, all KU administrators, faculty and staff should check in with Public Affairs before engaging with an elected or appointed government official to represent the university or for discussing university business.
-Additionally, if you are contacted directly by a legislator or agency on a university matter – as often happens during the legislative session.
+As a general rule, all KU administrators, faculty and staff should check-in with Public Affairs before engaging with an elected or appointed government official to represent the university or when discussing university business.
+Additionally, if a legislator or agency contacts you directly on a university matter – as often happens during the legislative session.
 By contacting Public Affairs, you can help ensure KU provides an appropriate and coordinated response.

 Public Affairs can also help you schedule appointments with members of Congress, Kansas legislators and representatives from government agencies.
 Additionally, we are available to help you prepare testimony that committees of Congress or the Kansas Legislature request.

 For assistance, depending on the area of government you are engaging, please contact: